docker-archive/toolbox/docs/toolbox_install_windows.md

 Typically, the above steps work out-of-the-box, but some scenarios can cause problems.
 If your `docker run hello-world` didn't work and resulted in errors, check out [Troubleshooting](faqs/troubleshoot.md) for quick fixes to common problems.

-A Windows specific problem you might encounter has to do with the NDIS6 host network filter driver, which is known to cause issues on some Windows versions.
+A Windows specific problem you might encounter relates to the NDIS6 host network filter driver, which is known to cause issues on some Windows versions.
 For Windows Vista systems and newer, VirtualBox installs NDIS6 driver by default.
 Issues can range from system slowdowns to networking problems for the virtual machine (VM).
 If you notice problems, **re-run the Docker Toolbox installer**, and select the option to _**install VirtualBox with the NDIS5 driver**_.

+## Optional: Add shared directories

+By default, Toolbox only has access to the `C:\Users` directory and mounts it into the VMs at `/c/Users`.

+> **Note**: Within the VM path, `c` is lowercase and the `Users` is capitalized.

+If your project lives elsewhere or needs access to other directories on the host filesystem, you can add them, using the VirtualBox UI.

+1. Open the VirtualBox UI.

+2. Click the **Settings** gear, then go to **Shared Folders**.

+3. Select any existing listing under **Machine Folders**, then click the **+** icon.

+    * Choose the **Folder Path** on the host, enter the **Folder Name** for within the VM (or take the default, which is the same name as on the host), and configure any additional options you need.

+    * Choose **Auto-mount** if you want the folder to automatically be mounted into the VM, and choose **Make Permanent** for it to be considered a permanently shared folder.

+4. Click **OK** to add the new folder to the Shared Folders list.

+5. Click **OK** again to save your changes and exit the Settings dialog.

 ## How to uninstall Toolbox